rohan-v8rma/Java-Juggernaut/README.md

 - `HashMap` class is efficient for locating a value, inserting an entry, and deleting an entry.
 The entries in a `HashMap` are not ordered.
 - `LinkedHashMap` extends `HashMap` with a linked-list implementation that supports an ordering of the entries in the map.
 The entries in a `LinkedHashMap` can be retrieved in:
-  - *Insertion Order* : The order in which the elements were inserted into the map.
+  - *Insertion Order* : The order in which the elements were inserted into the map, from inserted first to inserted last.
   - *Access Order* : The order in which they were last accessed, from least recently accessed to most recently accessed.

 ---